deadlykam/CodeOptPro_Godot/README.md

 ## Updates
 Here I will share all the updates done to the current versions.
 Below are the updates.
 1. Added Bar feature.
 For now added two types of bars which are **normal_bar** and **normal_bar_values**.
+2. Updated Godot version from **v4.1.1.stable.mono.official [bd6af8e0e]** to v4.1.3.stable.mono.official [f06b6836a].
+Hopefully this will NOT give any errors.
 ***
 ## Versioning
 The project uses [Semantic Versioning](https://semver.org/).
 Available versions can be seen in [tags on this repository](https://github.com/deadlykam/CodeOptPro_Godot/tags).